 \section{Discussion}

-Our validation checks uncover that value dimensions contained in neural embeddings can display internal consistency on par with those derived from human data (or even above).
+Our validation checks uncover that value dimensions contained in neural embeddings can display internal consistency on par with human data (or even above).
 As a comparison baseline, we find no meaningful values for randomly initiated embeddings.
 Correlation of dimension-dimension similarities for human data and embeddings show substantial agreement between the two types of data.
-We find no bias in the regressing one on the other, a strong positive relationship and a moderately high coefficient of determination for a simple linear model.
+We find no bias in regressing one on the other, a strong positive relationship and a moderately high coefficient of determination for a simple linear model.

-In the embeddings configuration of Figure \ref{fig:mdsconfiguration}, we can already see the circular structure emerging that is postulated by \citet{schwartzMeasuringRefinedTheory2022}.
+In the embeddings configuration of Figure \ref{fig:mdsconfiguration}, we can see the circular structure emerging that is postulated by \citet{schwartzMeasuringRefinedTheory2022}.
 Values that are facets of the same phenomenon (like "Universalism-Concern", "Universalism-Nature" and "Universalism-Tolerance") are placed close together.
 Values that are seen as distant to Universalism (such as "Power Dominance" and "Power Resource") are placed far apart on the circular structure, roughly on the opposite side.
 The same can be observed with the facets of "Self-Direction" in comparison to the facets of "Conformity".
 The results allow for a visual interpretation that follows quite closely along the lines of the canonical theory of value orientations that powers the PVQ-RR.

-Comparing the two MDS configuration after Procrustes transformation shows fair similarity according to conventional interpretations of congruence coefficients (for details see Section \ref{subsec:congruence}).
+Comparing the two MDS configurations after Procrustes transformation shows fair similarity according to conventional interpretations of congruence coefficients (for details see Section \ref{subsec:congruence}).
 That we find the two configurations to be fairly similar on this formal criterion is quite surprising given that they derive from two very distinct data sources.
-Inspection of individual value dimensions in Figure \ref{fig:comparisonmds} reveals strong overlaps of the two solution with the facets of Security (Security Personal and Security Societal) and basically identical placement of some dimensions such as Conformity-Interpersonal, Power Resources and Universalism-Tolerance.
-While other are placed closely like Self-direction Thought and Power Dominance, dimensions can also be distinctly different between the two configurations, for example Stimulation (ST) that is placed much closer to Hedonism (HE) in the embeddings configuration.
+Inspection of individual dimensions in Figure \ref{fig:comparisonmds} reveals strong overlaps (e.g., Security facets, Conformity-Interpersonal, Power Resources) and some differences (e.g., Stimulation is placed closer to Hedonism in the embeddings configuration).